odf/ceci-core/API-DOC.md

 ####go `ceci.go(gen, args...)`

 Executes a go block.
-The first argument must be an ES6 generator (created via `function*`), into which the remaining arguments are passed.
+The first argument must be an ES6 generator (created via `function*`), which is called with the remaining arguments.
 Go blocks run uninterrupted until a `yield` is encountered, at which point control is passed to the next (possibly the same) go block that is able to continue.

-The `go` function returns a deferred value (see below) which is eventually resolved with the return value of the generator.
+Returns a deferred value (see below) which is eventually resolved with the return value of the specified generator.

 ```javascript
 var gen = function*(name) { console.log('Goodbye'); yield null; console.log(name + '!'); };